OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/virtual-machines/windows/tutorial-custom-images.md

         -ComputerName myComputer `
         -Credential $cred

-# Here is where we create a variable to store information about the image
+# Here is where we create a variable toostore information about hello image
 $image = Get-AzureRmImage `
     -ImageName myImage `
     -ResourceGroupName myResourceGroupImages

-# Here is where we specify that we want to create the VM from and image and provide the image ID
+# Here is where we specify that we want toocreate hello VM from and image and provide hello image ID
 $vmConfig = Set-AzureRmVMSourceImage -VM $vmConfig -Id $image.Id

 $vmConfig = Add-AzureRmVMNetworkInterface -VM $vmConfig -Id $nic.Id